 Burns are the most common injury associated with microwave ovens.
 Use pot holders, oven mitts or a towel to take things out of the microwave.
 Liquids can become “super heated” when microwaved, developing internal “hot spots” that reach temperatures above 212 degrees, according to USDA and Inspection Service.

 Only use microwave-safe dishes and containers.
 This means no metal pans or utensils, aluminum or foam-insulated containers.
-The U.S. Food and Drug Administration regulates microwave ovens and recommends using ceramic, glass and plastic containers labeled for use in a microwave.
+The U.S. Food and Drug Administration regulates microwave ovens and recommends using ceramic, glass and plastic containers labeled for microwave use.

 Stir food halfway through the cooking process to avoid cool spots where bacteria can survive.
 You can use a food thermometer to make sure food reaches the correct temperature.